 One of the things that we frequently warn against is collecting shiny things for the sake of having them.

-Although the process of opening an Australian bank account isn’t too difficult, traveling there costs time and money.
-You should therefore check your intentions before you apply to be a customer at an Australian bank.
+Although the process of opening an Australian bank account isn’t too difficult, travelling there costs time and money.
+Therefore, you should examine your intentions before applying to be a customer at an Australian bank.

 However, you shouldn’t go through the trouble of taking a 20+ hour flight if you have no desire to visit and no specific reason to open an Australian bank account.

-Although opening a foreign bank account in Australia isn’t the right choice for everyone, it can be highly useful if you do business in the country or if you’re seeking a stable banking jurisdiction.
+Although opening a foreign bank account in Australia isn’t the right choice for everyone, it can be a great choice if you do business in the country or if you’re seeking a stable banking jurisdiction.